intel-retail/automated-vending/docs_src/automated-checkout-services/application_services.md

 # Application Services

-The **Automated Checkout** reference design utilizes two application services that are used to consume event data from the EdgeX framework.
+The **Automated Checkout** reference implementation utilizes two application services that are used to consume event data from the EdgeX framework.

 ## List of application services